 - Review engagement data by named user if they are identified (or by session if anonymous)

 In short, the CEM moves marketers far beyond “a database for content” and into understanding and influencing individual user experiences.

-CEM platforms allow content to be personalized based on user origin, onsite activity, repeated visits and other anonymous behavior.
-This is only possible because the platform provides (without a lot of custom hacking) session data on a discrete level.
-For example, if a user comes from x geography, searches y phrase and visits z pages, the next time they come back, I show them an xyz related content set.
+CEM platforms allow content to be personalized based on user origin, onsite activity, repeated visits, and other anonymous behavior.
+This is only possible because the platform provides session data on a discrete level without a lot of custom hacking.
+For example, if a user comes from x geography, searches y phrase and visits z pages, the next time they come back, you can show them an xyz-related content set.